 While the hazard was largely thought to be most prevalent among children younger than six, the CPSC reported at least 10 injuries among children between six and 11 years old.

 The Magnetix building sets were sold at a number of large retail outlets, including Wal-Mart, Target, Toys R Us and A.C.
 Moore.
 The CPSC advised those who own the older sets to contact Mega Brands for a comparable replacement set.
 Mega Brands set up a Magnetix recall hotline, 1-800-779-7122.

 Other products containing magnets and small parts can also pose health dangers for children.
 According to one report, Kipp Brothers recalled 800 sets of a toy called Mag Stix Magnetic Building toys.
 An eight-year-old girl reportedly swallowed magnets that came loose from the toy and required extensive surgery to remove the magnets and repair intestinal perforations.

-Kline & Specter, PC, a Philadelphia-based law firm with some 30 attorneys, several of whom are also doctors, has had success litigating product liability lawsuits in Pennsylvania, New Jersey and nationwide.
+Kline & Specter, PC, a Philadelphia-based law firm with more than 40 attorneys, several of whom are also doctors, has had success litigating product liability lawsuits in Pennsylvania, New Jersey and nationwide.
 Contact a Magnetix lawyer or a magnet lawyer today.